 There are great concerns about possible Ebola pandemic spreading outside Africa, media is bombarding us with this information.
-We also have ongoing discussion with interesting updates on our forum.

 You can read all sorts of information online, like possible reasons for fast spreading in Africa including religious beliefs and rituals there where people handled bodies without proper knowledge, contributing to the fast spreading.
 They also say that lack of general knowledge about diseases, hygiene and eating bush meat along with lack of training of local medical professionals caused the mess.
 Interesting to read, no doubt.

 They also say that there is no way of some doomsday scenario of sick person getting onto regular flight, contaminating everyone, because it spreads through body fluids only etc.